hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 What reasons they could have to be for or against pilgrimage, and with that position in mind, consider the economic effects of pilgrimage.

 #### Outline
-**Background:** Brief explanation of rise of pilgrimage and its change to sightseeing and tourism This rise is a result increased **ability** and **motivation** to undertake pilgrimage which grew during the Edo period.
+**Background:** Brief explanation of rise of pilgrimage and its change to sightseeing and tourism.

-**What hasn't already been said by the literature:**  Recent research has revealed much about the motivations.
-However in the ability to travel, one question is still unclear; the laxity of the authorities against peasant pilgrimage.
-Historian Vaporis has dealt with this topic in great detail and outlines the numerous instances of authorities being negatively positioned against peasant pilgrimage and instances where it was banned.
-However, as #Nosco_1996 pointed out in his review of Vaporis' work, the question Vaporis fails to specifically ask is why the laxity occurred despite what he argues as clear motivations against it.
+This rise is a result increased **ability** and **motivation** to undertake pilgrimage which grew significantly over the course of the Edo period.
+Recent research has revealed much about the motivations that spurred peasant travel, The safety and convenience that the highway offered allowed travel to be undertaken by not just the elite, but the the commoner; that is, as long as they could obtain a permit to pass through the *sekisho* barriers that the bakufu positioned along the highway.
+It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it?
-**Question:** However, there appears to be a contradiction in the position of the authorities and their actions that gave the peasants the ability to travel.
-When considering the position of the authorities against tourism, **why their laxity** towards it?
-That laxity is possibly a large factor in pilgrimage's increase.
+Research that covers the Tokugawa road barriers the travel permit system in great detail is the work of Vaporis Constantine.
+He outlines the numerous examples of authorities being negatively positioned against peasant pilgrimage and instances where it was banned, at the same time highlighting their tolerance of travel and flexibility of the system.
+However, the question that Vaporis does not ask is why the authorities were so lax in allowing pilgrimage, despite what he argues as clear motivations against it #Nosco_1996 .
+That laxity is arguably the largest factor in the peasant's ability to travel, as without the ability to obtain a permit and
-There are religious, economic, and social factors that surround the surge in pilgrimage, but none of them would have been possible had the authorities not been so lax with letting pilgrims travel.
-Vaporis describes some of the social factors, alluding that because pilgrimage was seen as a rite of passage and worshiping at shrines such as Ise were connected to the Emperor's authority, restricting pilgrimage could have negative repercussions for them.
-However, Vaporis does not clearly state these as being the reason behind bakufu's laxity.
+would have severely hindered all movements o yet the reason behind it remains obscure.

 **Answer:** While social acceptance of pilgrimage could have been influential,  I argue that the reason for the authorities laxity towards peasant pilgrimage was the bakufu's economic focus and position toward the peasants of benevolent ruler.
 Because they were more focused on <mark style="background: #FFF3A3A6;">keeping a propserous country rather than lording over the lower class</mark> ,  the the economic factors surrounding pilgrimage that are the primary reason which  affected the their desire and ability to restrict the movements of the lower class.
 Specifically, the rise of pilgrimage tourism as an industry and the economic benefits thereof.
 Therefore, I argue that the reason for this laxity lies in: